 Finely chop off the remainder of the salmon into very small dice and mix this with the paste.

-Dampen your hands and mould the salmon mix into 3-4 patties.
-Place on a lined tray, cover and refrigerate until firm.
+Dampen your hands and mold the salmon mix into 3-4 patties.
+Place on a lined tray, cover, and refrigerate until firm.
 This can be made in advance.

 Mix the dressing ingredients until the sugar has dissolved and toss the greens through this.